andreasawenlof/do-u-know-hans/assets/docs/README.md

 #### Used Media
 - Used Media
 - I've recorded soundtracks of Hans Zimmer tracks from spotify and then cut them to pieces in Logic Pro X for academic purposes.
+- Movies that I used soundstrack from Spotify:
+  - Interstellar
+  - Inception

 ###  Acknowledgments